domqi11/domqi11/README.md

 ## 💻 About Me

-I'm a cybersecurity professional and technology enthusiast based in Melbourne, Australia.
+I'm a technology enthusiast based in Melbourne, Australia.
 With a background in Information Technology and a specialization in Cybersecurity from Monash University, I'm passionate about ethical hacking, secure software development, and innovative tech solutions.

 - 🎓 Bachelor of Information Technology (Cybersecurity) graduate from Monash University
 - 🔐 Specialised in penetration testing, vulnerability assessment, and cybersecurity research